marwhals/system-design-notes/ManagementConsultingFrameworks.md

 ---

-## Advanced tools, techniques and frameworks used by management.
+## Advanced tools, techniques and frameworks used by management consultants.

 ### Advanced tools - Introduction